alexfalkowski/nonnative/README.md

 - Port to verify.
 - The class for servers.
 - The file you want STDOUT to be logged to for processes.
-- The strategy (Startup will start the process once and before will hook into cucumbers Before and After) for processes.
+- The strategy for processes/servers.

-### Ruby
+  * Startup will start the process once.

-We can start a process, server or both.
+  * Before will hook into cucumbers Before and After.

-#### Processes
+### Processes

 Setup it up programmatically: